wathmihasara/ASS_4_GRP-10/README.md

 deinococcus_kmer_counts <- as.data.frame(table(kmers_deinococcus))
 ecoli_kmer_counts <- as.data.frame(table(kmers_ecoli))
 ```
-This code used to generate and store the frequency of each k-mer, which is crucial for understanding the distribution and occurrence of specific k-mers within the protein sequences of both organisms
+This code is used to generate and store the frequency of each k-mer, which is crucial for understanding the distribution and occurrence of specific k-mers within the protein sequences of both organisms

 # renaming the columns of the data frames